ivangfr/springboot-graphql-databases/README.md

      }
      ```

-  4. Get all books stored in `book-review-api`, including their reviews
+  4. Get all books stored in `book-review-api`, including their reviews:
      ```
      {
        getBooks {